psrc/urbansim2/README.md

 ```
 cd /d/udst/urbansim
 git pull
-git pull psrcedits dev
 cd ../orca
 git pull
 cd ../pandana
 git pull
 cd ../urbansim_defaults
 git pull
-git pull psrcedits dev
 ```

-This can be automated as has been done on modelsrv3, see the next section.
+... etc. This can be automated as has been done on modelsrv3, see the next section.

 ### Setup Note for modelsrv3